 Sometimes your dog might have a wide range of different types of gut microbes, but they are out of balance.

 Here are three factors that influence the balance of bacteria in your dog’s gut:

 Because gut bacteria help your dog digest food, the types of food your dog eats will influence which bacteria thrive in the gut.
-For instance, in a study where dogs were fed a high-protein diet, the microbiome balance of overweight dogs shifted to a balance associated with healthy weight.
+For instance, in a study where dogs were fed a high-protein, low-fat diet, the microbiome balance of overweight dogs shifted to a balance associated with healthy weight.

 Prebiotics are substances (typically fiber) that are consumed with the intent to promote the growth of healthy gut microbes.
 Although many foods naturally contain these ingredients, some people supplement their dogs’ diets with extra prebiotics.
 In mice, it has been observed that the microbiome shift induced by prebiotics can counteract the inflammatory nature of a high-fat diet.
 Although prebiotics can shift the microbiome, they could also unintentionally promote the growth of harmful bacteria.
 If you want to try prebiotics, start with small doses to see how your dog responds.

 Gut bacteria can influence your dog’s mood, and it turns out that moods can also influence your dog’s microbiome.
 Stress has been shown to shift the microbiome of humans and squirrels towards a less healthy state.
 If your dog already suffers from digestive issues, this might explain why stress often worsens the symptoms.
 There are many techniques available to relieve stressed out dogs, and increased exercise is one of the most common recommendations.

 Understand your dog’s gut health with an assessment